What you need to know about salmonella

 Though eating a suspicious food and having classic symptoms can suggest salmonellosis, a lab has to analyze a stool sample in order to be sure.
 It may sound gross to collect a sample of your own poop, but Dr. Park says many infections don’t get counted because people don’t get diagnosed.

 That means a single verified infection could indicate there are many more—even an outbreak.
-The Centers for Disease Control and Prevention monitors cases of Salmonella infection nationwide, so it can track down the source of outbreaks.
+The CDC monitors cases of Salmonella infection nationwide, so it can track down the source of outbreaks.

 Since Salmonella is a bacterial infection, you might be wondering if antibiotics are a good idea.
 The answer is, not usually.
 They won’t ease your symptoms and may actually cause you to shed the bacteria in your stool for longer, making you more likely to sicken others or potentially have a relapse.
-Treatment with antibiotics is usually only recommended for people with a severe infection, such as one that has entered the bloodstream, or for people at high risk of complications, such as seniors, infants, or people with a weakened immune system.
+Treatment with antibiotics is usually only recommended for people with a severe infection, such as one that has entered the bloodstream, or for people at high risk of complications.
+These include adults aged 65 and older, infants, and people with a weakened immune system, as well as adults aged 50 and older with medical problems.

 How to avoid infection